mrc-ide/typochallenge/doc_end.md

-Thank you for taking the survey!
+Thank you for taking the challenge!

 Information about the study perhaps